WebOfTrustInfo/rwot8-barcelona/final-documents/driving-adoption-needs.md

 As a technology intended to benefit humanity rather than just being “another way to create a commercial identity”, adoption of verifiable credentials will depend on utility beyond pure commercial drivers.
-Safety and security are matters that transcend politics and preferencesL systems of critical infrastructure, safety, and security impact governments, organizations, and individuals in different ways, but with equal necessity.
+Safety and security are matters that transcend politics and preferences systems of critical infrastructure, safety, and security impact governments, organizations, and individuals in different ways, but with equal necessity.
 Technology-driven complexity and growth are changing the world around us, and we can all agree that legacy systems of safety